John-Otago/PhD-Plus/README.md

 - **Principles: Life & Work** (R Dalio, 2017, Simon & Schuster) || *You may find this book only partially useful—read it anyway if you haven’t.
 This title is followed by two other books by the same author if you are interested.*

-- **The 7 Habits of Highly Effective People, 30th anniversary edition.** (SR Covey, [1989] 2020, Free Press, of Simon & Schuster) || Presumably most people have read this old classic--please do read it if you haven't.
+- **The 7 Habits of Highly Effective People, 30th-anniversary edition.** (SR Covey, [1989] 2020, Free Press, of Simon & Schuster) || *Presumably most people have read this old classic--please do read it if you haven't.*

+- **The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal** (J Loehr & T Schwartz, 2003, Free Press) || *I’ve already recommended this book.
+It covers both practical issues and important underlying principles to help us organise our life and work.*

-- **Great by Choice: Uncertainty, Chaos, and Luck--Why Some Thrive Despite Them All** (J Collins & MT Hansen, 2011, Random House) || Same here: read it if you haven't.
-Also feel free to consult other books by Jim Collins.
+- **Great by Choice: Uncertainty, Chaos, and Luck--Why Some Thrive Despite Them All** (J Collins & MT Hansen, 2011, Random House) || *Same here: read it if you haven't.
+Also feel free to consult other books by Jim Collins.*

 ### 7.2 Strategy & Execution
 - **Essentialism: The Disciplined Pursuit of Less** (G McKeown, 2014/2020, Currency/Crown)
 - **Effortless: Make it Easier to Do What Matters Most** (G McKeown, 2021, Currency/Virgin Books)
 - **The 4 Disciplines of Execution: Achieving Your Wildly Important Goals, 2nd ed.** (C McChesney et al., 2021, Simon & Schuster)
+- [Optional] **The Fifth Discipline: The Art & Practice of the Learning Organization** (PM Senge, [1990] 2006, Doubleday) || *Completely optional if you have read **Thinking in Systems** that I recommended above.
+Or perhaps read only Part I and Part II (the first seven chapters).*

 I would say that these books are all 'more or less useful' (rather than 'downright excellent').
 You should read them and see how helpful they are.

 It's particularly difficult to find a good book on generic strategic thinking.
-Strategy is mostly discussed in the military, foreign affairs and national security, and business administration.
+Strategy is mostly discussed in the military, foreign affairs and national security, and business management.
 Few people talk about how it functions in everyday life.

 In fact, many people already engage strategic thinking on a day-to-day basis, from planning to decision-making, although most of them are not conscious that what they do is ‘strategy’.